Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 5 Tips for Visiting Waimea Valley with Kids

-Be sure to pack swimsuits and towels so that you can enjoy the waterfall and then change back into dry clothes after.
+Be sure to pack swimsuits and towels so that you can enjoy the waterfall and then change back into dry clothes afterward.
 There are changing rooms and showers available.
-There are rocks surrounding the pool so reef shoes aren’t a bad idea either.
+There are rocks surrounding the pool, so reef shoes aren’t a bad idea either.

 Wear sunscreen and bug spray.
-Sunscreen goes without saying anytime you are outdoors in Hawaii but since Waimea Valley is very lush and tropical and there is lots of water in the area, mosquitos are definitely around.
+Sunscreen goes without saying that you can go outdoors anytime in Hawaii.
+Still, since Waimea Valley is very lush and tropical and there is lots of water in the area, mosquitos are definitely around.
 Bug spray will make your day much more enjoyable.

-Take advantage of the shuttle service if you have anyone in your group with mobility issues.
-There is a shuttle that will take you to and/or from the waterfall for $10 each way.
-This is a good option for a grandparent that might have difficulty walking long distances or a child that is simply DONE after walking to the waterfall.
+Take advantage of the shuttle service if anyone in your group has mobility issues.
+A shuttle will take you to and/or from the waterfall for $10 each way.
+This is a good option for a grandparent who might have difficulty walking long distances or a child who is simply DONE after walking to the waterfall.

 Would We Recommend Waimea Valley for Families?